Skip to main content

 Edwin Hadley Bee Suits

-My research group uses the Western honey bee, Apis mellifera, to understand the evolution and mechanisms of social behavior.
+The Robinson lab uses the Western honey bee, Apis mellifera, to understand the mechanisms and evolution of social behavior.
 Among the species of animals most attuned to their social environment are the social insects, which include the honey bee.
 They live in societies that rival our own in complexity and internal cohesion.

 Social insects are "eusocial,” which is the most extreme form of animal social life on the planet.
 Bees and other eusocial insects (like ants, termites, and wasps) live in colonies with overlapping generations, cooperative brood care, and a reproductive division of labor.
 The queen reproduces, while the workers perform tasks related to colony growth and development and engage in little, if any, reproduction themselves.

 Especially in the current social and political climate, we are mindful of the broader societal issues related to understanding the relationship between genes and behavior.
 We strive to show how our work illustrates that the relationship between genes and behavior is dynamic and environmentally responsive, rather than purely deterministic.
-Our comparative genomics research also indicates that this conclusion holds for humans as well as bees.
+Our comparative genomics research, conducted within the Gene Networks and Neural Plasticity (GNDP) Research Theme at the Carl R. Woese Institute for Genomic Biology (IGB), also has revealed that this conclusion holds for humans as well as bees.

 Bee with RFID